 A charity that works with families affected by drugs and alcohol.

-AA utilizes 12 Step-based programmes and helps individuals recover from alcohol addiction.
+AA utilises its famous 12 Step-based programmes and helps individuals recover from alcohol addiction.

-A popular national agency in the voluntary sector targeting alcohol misuse and supporting individuals through their recovery.
+A popular national agency in the voluntary sector is targeting alcohol misuse and supporting individuals through their Recovery.

 The organisation uses 12 Step-based programmes to help people recover from cocaine addiction.

-The resource is also commonly used by people who work in the wider health, social care and criminal justice field.
+The resource is also commonly used by people who work on the broader health, social care and criminal justice field.

 One of the most well-known drug information organisations.